Generic selectors

 Post Type Selectors

-Online mirror simulations allow us to check in a practical way how mirrors work and how depending on their curvature (flat, concave or convex) the reflected image is different.
+The online mirror simulations on this page allow us to check in a practical way how mirrors work and how depending on their curvature (flat, concave or convex) the reflected image is different.
+We will discover how mirrors are classified in physics and how images are formed in a mirror.

 Mirrors are objects that reflect light in a specular way, which means that they keep the reflected image with high fidelity.
 They have been used for centuries for a variety of purposes, from decoration to scientific and technological applications.